 Take into consideration residents who may be reluctant to share their feedback openly and consider anonymous surveys or questionnaires (Cater Care 2018)

 Malnutrition is rife in Australian aged care facilities.
-Recent media reports have shone light on the poor state of food leaving little doubt as to why residents might be reluctant to eat regular meals.
+Recent media reports have shone light on the poor state of food, leaving little doubt as to why residents might be reluctant to eat regular meals.

-Malnutrition presents a major risk factor for sarcopenia and related issues such as increased risk of falls, arthritis, depression, fractures, pressure injuries, poor quality of life and hospitalisation (Rossi 2017; ProPortion Foods 2018).
+Malnutrition presents a major risk factor for sarcopenia and related issues such as an increased risk of falls, arthritis, depression, fractures, pressure injuries, poor quality of life and hospitalisation (Rossi 2017; ProPortion Foods 2018).